 If that’s not enough to convince you to try this tasty treat on your next restaurant visit, take it from the football fans: according to the California Avocado Commission, some 40 million pounds of avocados are estimated to be eaten during Super Bowl festivities, the vast majority of which are used to make guacamole.

-So go ahead, use this holiday as an excuse to get out there and enjoy the delicious, creamy, salty goodness of glorious guacamole – we give you full permission.
+So go ahead, get out there and enjoy the delicious, creamy, salty goodness of glorious guacamole – we give you full permission.

 What are your favorite guacamole ingredients?
 Do you like to eat it plain, or use it as a condiment?
 Tell us in the comments section below!